 - Who doesn’t know Abraham Lincoln, who failed any number of times and still didn’t give up?
 Later became the 16th S. President.
 How different would the world have been today, if he quit when the going got tough?

 - How could someone forget mentioning Albert Einstein in this list?
 If asked to name a genius, most people would come up with the name Albert Einstein.
 Yet even the recognition of genius did not come that easy.
 As a child, he had speech difficulties, failed in school and many failures.
 He won Nobel Peace Prize for physics and is today known as the genius of our modern era.

 How boring would life be, if there aren’t any obstacles?
 What would life be if we had no courage to attempt anything?
 Obstacles are out there and are meant to overcome.
 What makes or breaks a person is how they react to failures and still don’t give up.
 When things go wrong, don’t go with them.
 Instead, find your own and conventional methods to achieve something.

 Many of life’s failures are people who did not realize how close they were to success when they gave up.
 Success takes time and effort.
 Failures happen, try to live and learn from it.
 It is a chance to learn something that doesn’t work.
 It is not always about reaching the destination, it’s about the journey you have been through.
 “Anyone who has never made a mistake has never tried something new”, says Albert Einstein.
 Do it big, do it right and do it with style.
 The biggest successes have gone through the biggest failures.
 The key to success is hard work and not to doubt yourself.

 There is a life beyond education, there is a success story behind every failure, and there is even a good lifestyle beyond every unachieved goal.
-There is a lesson that you learn behind every tragedy, which leads you in all walks of life.
+There is a lesson that you learn behind every tragedy, which leads you to all walks of life.

-(Special Article written by Sai Priya, Rajan)
+(Special Article by Sai Priya and Rajan)